Strong Kobayashi: Professional wrestling career

 Kobayashi returned to New Japan Pro-Wrestling in December 1974, unsuccessfully challenging Inoki for a second time in the Kuramae Kokugikan.
 He wrestled for NJPW throughout 1975, competing primarily against foreign opponents such as The Canadian Wildman, Steve Veidor, Killer Karl Krupp, Man Mountain Mike, The Hollywood Blonds, Hans Schmidt, Brute Bernard, Gilles Poisson, Greg Valentine, and Tiger Jeet Singh.
 In May 1975, Kobayashi competed in the annual World League Tournament, losing to Inoki in the semi-finals.
 In February 1976, Kobayashi and Seiji Sakaguchi defeated Singh and Voodoo Malumba in the finals of a tournament for the vacant NWA North American Tag Team Championship.
 They held the titles for close to a year, losing to Singh and Umanosuke Ueda in February 1977.
 In October 1976, Kobayashi and Sakaguchi defeated Singh and Gama Singh in the finals of the Asia Tag Team League to be crowned the inaugural Asia Tag Team Champions.
 In July 1977, Kobayashi and Sakaguchi defeated Singh and Ueda to regain the NWA North American Tag Team Championship; in the same month, they lost the Asia Tag Team Championship to Singh and Ueda.
 Their second reign as NWA North American Tag Team Champions lasted until April 1979 when they lost to Hiro Matsuda and Masa Saito.

 In April 1978, Kobayashi returned to the World Wide Wrestling Federation.
-During his run, he unsuccessfully challenged WWWF Heavyweight Champion Bob Backlund and WWWF World Tag Team Champions Dino Bravo, S. D. Jones, and Dominic DeNucci.
+During his run, he unsuccessfully challenged WWWF Heavyweight Champion Bob Backlund and WWWF World Tag Team Champions Dino Bravo and Dominic DeNucci.
 Kobayashi left the WWWF in June 1978, returning to NJPW.
+In 1978 and 1980, he made brief returns to International Wrestling Enterprise, holding the IWA World Tag Team Championship a third time.

 In February 1981, Kobayashi began wrestling for the Universal Wrestling Association in Estado de Mexico, Mexico.
 In March 1981, he unsuccessfully challenged Canek for the UWA World Heavyweight Championship.
-In June 1981, Kobayashi returned to the World Wide Wrestling Federation (since renamed the World Wrestling Federation) for a third and final run, where his opponents include Johnny Rodz, Baron Mikel Scicluna, and a rookie Curt Hennig.
+In June 1981, Kobayashi returned to the World Wide Wrestling Federation (since renamed the World Wrestling Federation) for a third and final run, where his opponents include Don Muraco, Rick Martel, S. D. Jones, Johnny Rodz, Baron Mikel Scicluna and a rookie Curt Hennig.
 In August 1981, Kobayashi returned to NJPW, facing opponents such as Abdullah the Butcher, Bad News Allen, Billy Crusher, Hulk Hogan, and Stan Hansen.

 Kobayashi largely retired from professional wrestling in October 1981 due to a back injury.
 In his final bout before entering semi-retirement, he teamed with Yoshiaki Fujiwara to face Murdoch and Hogan.